vincentvandeuren/RapTCR_docs/hashing.md

 There are two noteworthy hyperparameters:

 - `pos_p` defines the importance of the relative position of each AA in the CDR3 for the final hash.
-By increasing this parameter, slightly modifying the location of a certain AA in the CDR3 will have a larger effect on the final hash.
+If this parameter is increased, slightly modifying the location of a certain AA in the CDR3 will have a larger effect on the final hash.
 From our experiments, 0.5 came out as an optimal value.
 - `clip` can be used to trim the CDR3s, hence ignoring the first and last *n* AAs.